CiscoDevNet/wcae/readme.md

 # What is supported?
 * Single WLC scenario.
 No support for multiple WLCs/files
-* AireOS  version 8.0 and higher
+* AireOS  version 8.0 and higher, any model
-* IOS-XE version 16.11 and higher
+* IOS-XE version 16.11 and higher, any model
-* All controller/Mobility Express (ME) hardware types
+* All controller/Mobility Express (ME) and Embedded Wireless Controller hardware types

 # WCAE mini-Desktop
 * Same engine as the cloud version, same checks